An ounce of prevention is worth a pound of cure.

 The rotor on the right went metal to metal on the inner (right) side.
 Both sides of the rotor were the same thickness.
 Now the inner side has worn down to almost half the thickness of the outer.
 Car manufacturers publish minimum thickness specifications for their brake rotors.
 If the brake rotor falls below the minimum thickness specification, it must be replaced.

 Rotors are not the only components that can be damaged by ignoring brakes in need of service; the brake calipers can also be destroyed by continuing to drive on bad brakes.
-Once a pad is ejected or worn too thin, the caliper piston can hyper-extend and come out of the bore, allowing brake fluid to leak out.
+Once a pad is ejected or worn too thin, the caliper piston can hyper-extend and come out of the bore.
+This one extended so far the fluid leaked out.
 When this happens, the calipers must be replaced.
-The calipers are not normally replaced during a brake job, so this is an extra expense that could have been avoided.
+The calipers are not normally replaced during a brake job.
+This expense could have been avoided.